Table of Contents

 What Is Node.js?

 Node.js is an open-source JavaScript runtime built on Chrome’s V8 engine.
-It allows developers to use JavaScript to write server-side code, making it possible to use a single language across the entire application stack, a major advantage in Node.js development.
+It allows developers to use JavaScript for server-side code, enabling a single language across the entire application stack, which is a major advantage in Node.js development.

 Unlike Laravel, Node.js is not a framework; it’s a platform.
-You’ll often pair it with a framework like Express.js to build web applications.
+It is often paired with a framework like Express.js to build web applications.

-Node.js development is perfect for real-time, event-driven, or high-concurrency applications, such as chat apps, live dashboards, and streaming services.
+Node.js is ideal for real-time, event-driven, or high-concurrency applications, such as chat apps, live dashboards, and streaming services.

 Key Features of Node.js: